JugieNoob/V-Slice-Middlescroll/README.md

 ## Features

-- Toggleable Middlescroll Option.
+- Middlescroll.
-- An option that allows you to move the rating and combo number popups.
+- Allows you to move the rating and combo number popups.
-- An option that allows you to make the opponent's notes translucent or completely hide them.
+- Translucent opponent notes and hidden opponent notes.
-- An option that allows you to toggle note splashes and hold covers.
+- Toggleable note splashes and hold covers.
-- An option that allows you to toggle wider note lanes.
+- Wide and extra wide note lanes.

 ## How to Install: